Complete magnet fishing guide for beginners.

 - I always recommend taking a mobile or cell phone with you.
 It can be easy to trip or slip when magnet fishing so you need to be able to call in help if you have an accident.

 You can find all these items and more on our essential magnet fishing equipment page.
-Most of these items are only available in the UK.
-However if you go to this US equipment page you will find the kit that you need stateside.
 Now we have all the items we need to go magnet fishing.
 It is time to learn some techniques to use.

 There is a huge market for magnet fishing equipment now with many manufacturers trying to sell their products.
 This has meant reduced prices which is great for us.
 We can buy a full set up for very cheap so have a look around on Amazon and see what deals you can find.